anstosa/farmrpg-farmhand/README.md

 * Adds an option *Deposit Target Balance* which deposits up to your target balance
 * Adds an option to *Withdraw Interest* which withdraws any earnings on top of your target balance

+### Chat

+* Compress chat view so more messages are visible
+* Dismissable chat banners
+* Highlight messages tagging you in chat

 ## Tip

 Do you like Farmhand?
 Tip me at [@anstosa in-game](https://farmrpg.com/#!/profile.php?user_name=anstosa)